barlas/frontend-web-fundamentals/README.md

 * Avoid Prop Drilling: When you have deeply nested components and you want to avoid passing props through multiple levels of components, Context provides a way to share values directly with the components that need them.
 * Use with Hooks: The Context API is often used in conjunction with the useContext hook to make it easier to access context values in functional components.
 * Lightweight State Management: For smaller applications or when you're managing state that doesn't require the complexities of middleware or extensive debugging tools, the Context API offers a lightweight solution without the need for additional libraries.

+##### Controlled Components
+A controlled component is one where React controls the form data.
+In this scenario, the state of the form element is handled by React state, and every state mutation will have an associated handler function.
+This means:
+* State Control: The value of the input is controlled by React state.
+For example, you would use useState to manage the form element's value.
+* Data Flow: You explicitly set the value of the form element using React state (e.g., value={this.state.value}), making the React state the "single source of truth."
+* Change Handling: You handle changes using a callback function that React calls in response to state changes (usually via onChange), which updates the React state with the new value.

+#### Uncontrolled Components
+An uncontrolled component works more like traditional HTML form elements.
+The form data is handled by the DOM itself, not by the React component state.
+Here's what characterizes an uncontrolled component:
+* DOM as Source of Truth: The data for the form element is stored in the DOM, not in the component state.
+The component reacts to the data as needed but does not control it.
+* Refs for Access: You typically use refs to access the DOM elements directly and retrieve their values when needed, rather than storing their values in state.
+* Less Boilerplate: There’s less React code involved in managing the state and changes of form elements, which can simplify your component code for certain forms.

+##### Denounce Input Fields
+The concept of "denouncing" input fields might be a misunderstanding or typo, often confused with "debouncing."
+Debouncing is a technique used to limit the rate at which a function is executed.
+In the context of input fields, debouncing is valuable because it ensures that state updates (or other expensive operations) don't fire on every keystroke, but rather after a certain amount of inactivity or delay.
+This can be particularly useful in a controlled component where you might want to validate user input or run an autocomplete functionality based on user input but want to minimize the number of invocations for performance reasons.

 #### JavaScript